On/off rain continues through the weekend

 First Alert Forecast

-Weather Discussion: I’m sure many are saying “Rain, rain, go away” this morning.
-Showers will be most widespread during the first half of today as stalled low pressure makes little progress clearing the area.
-This afternoon the showers will gradually lose their coverage as the low moves eastward again.
-Scattered showers and a few thunderstorms are still possible later today.
-Temperatures will be cooler because of the cloud cover with highs only reaching 80°.
-Bring a rain jacket just in case to the Cardinals game!
+Weather Discussion: A very slow moving area of low pressure it moving through our region.
+The result is more clouds, cooler temperatures and some on and off rain.
+This trend will continue through the holiday weekend with most of the rain occurring during the afternoon & early evening each day.

-There exists more rain chances tomorrow and Labor Day Monday as we sit on the backend of the low pressure.
-These showers and storms are expected to be more scattered and will keep temperatures lower.
-In fact, we hold onto rain chances until at least Thursday, just given the uncertainty of when we will be cleared of that low pressure.
+We hold onto rain chances until at least Thursday, given the uncertainty of when we will be cleared of that low pressure.

 Copyright 2022 KMOV.
 All rights reserved.